RosettaCommons/documentation/scripting_documentation/Developing-for-the-Broker.md

 </ScriptCM>
 ```

-Would create cause a mover "my_mover" whose apply applies your special mover (as created by its own parse_my_tag) with a MoveMap with all the available (i.e. not made unavailable by an `EXCLUSIVE` Claim) torsion angles in the ResidueSelector "ChainA" set to true.
+Would create cause a mover "my_mover" whose apply applies your special mover (as created by its own `parse_my_tag` function) with a MoveMap with all the available (i.e. not made unavailable by an `EXCLUSIVE` Claim) torsion angles in the ResidueSelector "ChainA" set to true.

 ## Developing New ClientMovers